kpartal1/advent-of-code2023/README.md

 ### Day 2:
 Both solutions are O(kn) where n is the length of the string and k is the number of strings.
 Both of the solutions just fold linearly over the whole collection and return the number.
 So O(n) for both.

+### Day 3:
+Both solutions are O(n<sup>3k</sup>) where n is the length of the strings and k is the number of important pieces of the string (numbers and special character (not .)).
+It starts as O(n) when it reads in the strings as a vec of vec that keeps the words and special characters with their indices.
+Then it goes through each vec in the vec and checks if the previous and next contain any overlaps.
+Thus, for each n vecs in the vec, it checks 3k items for overlap.

 Notes
 -----